OzanErcan6/react/README.md

-# Technologies I have learned and used are:
+# Technologies I have used to implement this app are:
 React Components
 React Virtual DOM
 React Router